Seeed-Studio/wiki-documents/docs/Sensor/mmWave_radar_sensor/Radar_MR24HPC1.md

 ## Introduction

-24GHz mmWave Sensor - Human Static Presence Module Lite is an antenna-integrated, health-friendly mmwave radar sensor that applies FMCW ranging technology, with operation in 24GHz, for implementation of human presence, independently of environmental influences.
+24GHz mmWave Sensor - Human Static Presence Module Lite is an antenna-integrated, health-friendly mmwave radar sensor that applies FMCW ranging technology, with operation in 24GHz, for implementation of human static presence, independently of environmental influences.
 This is also a personalized radar that users can configure underlying parameters of it to determine detected functions.

 ### Application